artefactual-labs/AIPscan/README.md

 ## Usage

-### Connecting to a stroage service and initiating AIPScan's use
+### Connecting to a storage service and initiating AIPScan's use

 * Go to [`localhost:5000`][usage-1] in a browser.
 * Select "New Storage Service"